-Abuse can be practices that are inconsistent with sound fiscal, business or medical practices & result in an unnecessary cost to the payor, or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for healthcare.
+Abuse are practices that are inconsistent with sound fiscal, business or medical practices & result in an unnecessary cost to the payor, or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for healthcare.

-Abuse can include submitting claims that do not comply with billing guidelines, providing services that are not medically necessary or do not meet professionally recognized standards, submitting bills to Medicare/Medicaid instead of the primary insurer.
+Abuse can include the submission of claims that do not comply with billing guidelines, providing services that are not medically necessary or do not meet professionally recognized standards, submitting bills to Medicare/Medicaid instead of the primary insurer.

-CAUTION - Abuse can develop in to Fraud if there is evidence that the individual knowingly and willfully (on purpose) conducted the abusive practices.
+CAUTION - Abuse can develop into Fraud if there is evidence that the individual knowingly and willfully (on purpose) conducted the abusive practices.